ninaleo/ransut-core/.gitlab/issue_templates/review-incident-note.md

-# Description
+# Description of the problem to be fixed

-* What is the problem to be fixed ?
+* What is the problem/incident/issue etc.?

 # Proposals for fix